rduplain/poorman/README.md

 ### Running Inside a Project's Environment

-Most of the time, you only interact with poorman using `poorman start`.
+Most of the time, projects need only call `poorman start`.
 This section describes how to interact within the environment as defined in .env.

-To run commands inside your project's environment, run (with `poorman` in the `$PATH`):
+To run commands inside a project's environment, run (with `poorman` in the `$PATH`):

     poorman run COMMAND [ARGS...]

-To have your shell source the .env in the same way that poorman does, so that variables are available on the command line and to executed programs, you have two options.
+To have a shell source the .env in the same way that poorman does, so that variables are available on the command line and to executed programs, there are two options.

 Option 1, start a new interactive shell session: